Journey to Pascha

 Role Play

 When they have finished, ask, “Why do you think Peter pretended he did not know Christ?”
-(He was afraid of getting in trouble)
+(He was afraid of getting in trouble, and being associated with the one who was in trouble)

 Ask, “Do you think Jesus forgave Peter for pretending he was not Jesus’ friend?”
 (Yes.
-Later, after Jesus rose from the dead, Peter told many people that Jesus Christ is God, and helped them become Christians)
+Later, after Jesus rose from the dead, Peter became a great servant of God.
+He traveled far, and told many people that Jesus Christ is God, encouraging them to become Christians and baptizing them.)

 5